two-hundred/celerity-docs/plugin-framework/docs/plugin-system.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---
 # Plugin System

 The Deploy Engine supports plugins that can be pulled in at runtime for providers and transformers.
 These plugins are [gRPC](https://grpc.io/) servers that implement one of the `Provider` or `Transformer` gRPC service interfaces.

-Plugins can be implemented in any language that supports gRPC, however, the Deploy Engine only provides an SDK in Go.
-The SDK makes for a simplified plugin building experience by abstracting away the scaffolding involved in setting up a gRPC server along with utilities for validating resources and data sources.

 ## Plugin Discovery

-Out of the box, the Deploy Engine discovers plugins by looking for executables under the `~/.celerity/deploy-engine/plugins/bin` directory.
+Out of the box, the Deploy Engine discovers plugins by looking for executables under the `$HOME/.celerity/deploy-engine/plugins/bin` directory.
+The `bin` directory is expected to contain a directory for each type of plugin.
+Provider plugins should be in the `providers` directory, and transformer plugins should be in the `transformers` directory.

 Each plugin is expected to be in a subdirectory following the ID format of `{hostname/}?{namespace}/{plugin}`.
-For example, a plugin for the `celerity/aws` provider would be located at `~/.celerity/deploy-engine/plugins/bin/celerity/aws`.
-Another example, would be that the plugin with the ID `registry.celerityframework.com/celerity/azure` would be expected to be located in `~/.celerity/deploy-engine/plugins/bin/registry.celerityframework.com/celerity/azure`.
+For example, a plugin for the `celerity/aws` provider would be located at `$HOME/.celerity/deploy-engine/plugins/bin/providers/celerity/aws`.
+Another example, would be that the plugin with the ID `registry.celerityframework.com/celerity/azure` would be expected to be located in `$HOME/.celerity/deploy-engine/plugins/bin/providers/registry.celerityframework.com/celerity/azure`.

+In each plugin directory, there should be a folder for each version of the plugin.
+The version folder should be named with the version number of the plugin.
+For example, the plugin version `1.0.0` would be located at `$HOME/.celerity/deploy-engine/plugins/bin/providers/celerity/aws/1.0.0`.

 Each plugin executable is expected to be a file named `plugin` with no file extension.
+An example of a full path to the plugin executable file would be `$HOME/.celerity/deploy-engine/plugins/bin/providers/celerity/aws/1.0.0/plugin`.

-For a standard install of the Deploy Engine, the `~/.celerity/deploy-engine/plugins/bin` directory is created for you and populated with the core plugins that enable the Celerity resource types.
+For a standard install of the Deploy Engine, the `$HOME/.celerity/deploy-engine/plugins/bin` directory is created for you and populated with the core plugins that enable the Celerity resource types.

-You can specify a custom directory for the Deploy Engine to look for plugins by setting the `CELERITY_DEPLOY_ENGINE_PLUGIN_DIR` environment variable, this will not override the default directory but will be appended to the default directory, this env var can be set to a comma separated list of directories in case you have multiple directories you want to search for plugins in.
+You can specify a custom directory for the Deploy Engine to look for plugins by appending a new directory to the `CELERITY_DEPLOY_ENGINE_PLUGIN_PATH` environment variable.
+This environment variable is a colon-separated list of directories that the Deploy Engine will search for plugins in.
+This environment variable will be set as a part of the standard Celerity installation with a default value of `$HOME/.celerity/deploy-engine/plugins/bin`.
+If, for some reason, this environment variable is not set, the Deploy Engine will default to the `$HOME/.celerity/deploy-engine/plugins/bin` directory.

+An example for a custom plugin path would be to set the `$HOME/.celerity/deploy-engine/plugins/bin:/path/to/custom/plugins`.

+The priority of plugin discovery is based on the order of the directories in the `CELERITY_DEPLOY_ENGINE_PLUGIN_PATH` environment variable.
+The Deploy Engine will search for plugins in the directories in the order they are listed in the environment variable from left to right.

 ## Plugin Lifecycle